 The team comprises more than 60 investment professionals who manage $21 billion in assets.
 Ardian funds invest in a comprehensive range of infrastructure assets, focusing in particular on energy (gas, electricity and renewable energy), transport (rail, road and airports) and other public infrastructure (health, environmental).
 This offers investors a diversified portfolio generating consistent returns with measured risk.
 The team is actively engaged in the energy transition and believe in developing the hydrogen economy to reach net zero emissions.
 In 2021, Ardian, via its infrastructure business, announced a partnership with FiveT Hydrogen, to create Hy24, the world’s largest investment platform focused on clean hydrogen.
 Ardian's infrastructure team works closely with major international industrial companies, institutional investors, industry groups and infrastructure operators.
 This network provides the team with privileged access to transactions, often through bilateral negotiations where the stakes are both financial and industrial.

-Ardian is a world leading private investment house, managing or advising $141bn of assets on behalf of more than 1,300 clients globally.
+Ardian is a world-leading private investment house, managing or advising $141bn of assets on behalf of more than 1,400 clients globally.
 Our broad expertise, spanning Private Equity, Real Assets and Credit, enables us to offer a wide range of investment opportunities and respond flexibly to our clients’ differing needs.
 Through Ardian Customized Solutions we create bespoke portfolios that allow institutional clients to specify the precise mix of assets they require and to gain access to funds managed by leading third-party sponsors.
-We also provide a specialist service for private clients through Ardian Private Wealth Solutions.
+Private Wealth Solutions offers dedicated services and access solutions for private banks, family offices and private institutional investors worldwide.
 Ardian is majority-owned by its employees and places great emphasis on developing its people and fostering a collaborative culture based on collective intelligence.
 Our 900+ employees, spread across 15 offices in Europe, the Americas and Asia, are strongly committed to the principles of Responsible Investment and are determined to make finance a force for good in society.
 Our goal is to deliver excellent investment performance combined with high ethical standards and social responsibility.